NuclearGandhi/technion_second_brain/Technion/PSM1/PSM1_006 One- and Two-Sample  Estimation Problems.md

 may be used.
 This is often referred to as a **large-sample confidence interval**.
 The justification lies only in the presumption that with a sample as large as 30 and the population distribution not too skewed, $s$ will be very close to the true $\sigma$ and thus the Central Limit Theorem prevails.
 It should be emphasized that this is only an approximation and the quality of the result becomes better as the sample size grows larger.

->[!example] Example 9.6: SAT Mathematics Scores
+>[!example] Example: SAT Mathematics Scores
->Scholastic Aptitude Test (SAT) mathematics scores of a random sample of 500 high school seniors in the state of Texas are collected, and the sample mean and standard deviation are found to be 501 and 112, respectively.
+>Scholastic Aptitude Test (SAT) mathematics scores of a random sample of $500$ high school seniors in the state of Texas are collected, and the sample mean and standard deviation are found to be $501$ and $112$, respectively.
 Find a $99\%$ confidence interval on the mean SAT mathematics score for seniors in the state of Texas.
 >
 >**Solution:**
 >Since the sample size is large, it is reasonable to use the normal approximation.
-Using Table A.3, we find $z_{0.005} = 2.575$.
+Using a table, we find $z_{0.005} = 2.575$.
 Hence, a $99\%$ confidence interval for $\mu$ is
 >$$501 \pm (2.575)\left(\frac{112}{\sqrt{500}}\right) = 501 \pm 12.9$$
 >which yields $488.1 < \mu < 513.9$.